Updated July 14, 2023

 Definition of Purpose Cash Flow Statement

-Cash flow statement is one of the three most important financial statements of the organisation, which is prepared with the purpose of showing how much cash is available with the organisation at a specific point of time by taking into account the opening balance of the cash at the beginning of the year along with the movements of cash to arrive at the closing cash balance of the organisation at the end of the year.
+The cash flow statement is one of the three most important financial statements of the organisation, which prepare with the purpose of showing how much cash is available with the organisation at a specific point of time by taking into account the opening balance of the cash at the beginning of the year along with the movements of cash to arrive at the closing cash balance of the organisation at the end of the year.

-The cash flow statement is prepared to show the cash balance of the organization at a specific period of time.
+The cash flow statement prepares to show the organization’s cash balance at a specific period.
 It does not show the accruals and prepayments balances in it.
-Only the organisation’s cash balance is shown under the cash flow statement, which can be obtained by two methods, i.e. Direct method and Indirect method and which is prepared using the cash method of accounting.
+Only the organization’s cash balance is shown under the cash flow statement, which can obtain by two methods, i.e., the Direct method and the Indirect method, and which prepare using the cash method of accounting.

 Purpose of Cash Flow Statements